BenHarries/prog-p5.js-assignment/README.md

+Author: Ben Kelvin Harries
+  Adapted from Orbits by Santiago Fiorino https://www.openprocessing.org/sketch/567018
+  Licence: Creative Commons Attribution ShareAlike https://creativecommons.org/licenses/by-sa/3.0/

 # Methods and Parameters in my sketch 'Orbits'
+(my original code began with one class already for just the 'Planet's I went on to make the whole 'Solar' system a class)
 ## In my `class Solar`

-- `constructor`: Takes no arguments and defines the starting environment:
+- `constructor`: It takes the parameters width, height, traceOrbit, traceOrbit2 and rSun with their respective values as defaults to be referenced by the methods below.
+It then sets up 3 arrays (planets, planetsB and planets T) for the object (in this case 'solar') which will contain the planets which are created by the user.

 - `setup`: Takes no arguments and defines the starting environment:
     - A canvas of width and height 500